slsa-framework/slsa/docs/spec/v1.0/future-directions.md

 The initial [draft version (v0.1)] of SLSA had a larger scope including protections against tampering with source code and a higher level of build integrity (Build L4).
-This page collects some early thoughts on how SLSA **might** evolve in future to re-introduce those notions and add other additional aspects of automatable supply chain security.
+This page collects some early thoughts on how SLSA **might** evolve in future version to re-introduce those notions and add other additional aspects of automatable supply chain security.

 <section id="build-l4">